pocketberserker/FSharp.Control.FusionTasks/README.md

 ## How to use
 * Search NuGet package and install "FSharp.Control.FusionTasks.FS??".
 You must select F# version.
-* F# use, open namespace "FSharp.Control".
+* F# use, autoopen'd namespace "FSharp.Control".
 "System.Threading.Tasks" is optional.
 * C# use, using namespace "System.Threading.Tasks".
-"FSharp.Control" is optional.
+"Microsoft.FSharp.Control" is optional.

 ## TODO
 * Improvements PCL Profiles.